-Twinkly String Lights
+Twinkly String Lights Generation II

 If you have more than one set of Twinkly lights, you can add them all to your home WiFi and control each individually through the same app.
-You can also connect them to your Google Home devices to control them using your voice.
+You can also connect them to your Google Home device to control them using your voice.

-Brizled Smart Christmas Lights
+Brizled Christmas lights

 Brizled Christmas lights are also smart, but they work in a slightly different way to Twinkly’s.
 You can choose between cool white, warm white or multi coloured LEDs, and the connected app controls the brightness rather than the patterns or colours.

 Things get more interesting when you discover the pulse and disco function of the app, which can coordinate the lights with the music you’re playing.

 You can also connect the lights with up to five devices, meaning the whole group can control them, although we imagine this could become quite chaotic.
 But what's more Christmassy than that?